dcousineau/dcousineau.github.com/source/about/index.markdown

 footer: false
 ---

-Your blogger for the evening is Daniel Cousineau, developer at [Splash Media](http://splashmedia.com)
+Your blogger for the evening is Daniel Cousineau, Senior Software Engineer at [CROSCON](http://croscon.com)

 I have been on computers since before my infantile amnesia phase (take psychology), only knowing this through a picture of me leaning on the keyboard of a Compaq Portable II.